swedishsplidney/potad/plan.md

   * toutch pad
   * we could do a mouse
   * we could like not have a mouse or cursor at all idk
+  * yeah, i mean nvim functions entirely without a cursor, so as long as we stick to gui tools then we should be able to go completely without a cursor